WorldCereal/ewoc_platform/documentation/keycloak.md

 ![Create user](./img/Keycloak_form.png)

 Now let's imagine that we want to expose the API from this application.
-When unauthenticated, the behaviour of Keycloak is going to be the same, the API call is going to be redirect to the Keycloak authentication form which is not REST.
+When unauthenticated, the behaviour of Keycloak is going to be the same, the API call is going to be redirect to the Keycloak authentication form which is not REST compliant.

 ### Solution

 2 Ingress can not uses the same URL, this means that the "standard application" and the API can not share the same URL.
 That's why VDM application and RDM application have 2 clients entries on Keycloak that dont have the same URL.VDM,VDMAPI and RDM,RDMAPI.
 For instance,
-VDM points to https://vdm.DOMAIN.org/* and VDMAPI to https://vdmapi.DOMAIN.org/*
+`VDM` points to https://vdm.DOMAIN.org/* and `VDMAPI` to https://vdmapi.DOMAIN.org/*

 #### Case standard browser application
-On the Keycloak client part VDM for instance, the client configuration are the same, we have a clientid which is the application name vdm, a client secret has been generated using the credential tab, the access_type is confidentential and is provided the url that this service is going to user as valid redirect.
+On the Keycloak client part VDM for instance, the client configuration are the same, we have a `client_id` which is the application name `vdm`, a client secret has been generated using the credential tab, the access_type is confidentential and is provided the url that this service is going to user as valid redirect.

 On the kong ingress
 ```